MA in Education: Learning and Technology and Mild to Moderate Support Needs Education Specialist Credential

 The program is designed to be completed with 46 units; the use of elective units to complete the degree may increase the unit total.

 NOTE: A maximum of 8 units may be taken per 8-week session.
 Teacher candidates in master’s degree programs who have opted to waive coursework must take additional units to fulfill the unit requirement.
 Completion of all credential requirements—including all examinations, coursework, and other requirements—must be met before the master’s degree will be posted.
-An Intent to Commence and/or Graduate form must be completed and fees paid by the deadlines set by the registrar.
+A Graduation Application must be completed and fees paid by the deadlines set by the registrar.

 NOTE: Candidates who hold an intern credential must enroll in a candidate support and supervision course (SPED 500) during each 8-week session (fall or spring) in which they are not enrolled in a clinical practice course.

 It is the candidate’s responsibility to submit a credential application through the Office of Credentials upon completion of a credential program to receive his/her California educator credential.
 This request may be submitted to the credentials office up to one month before completion of all credential requirements.

 University graduate admission and program-specific requirements must be met before an application is complete (see Admission to the University).
 Program-specific application requirements are available online.

 International students should contact Graduate and Professional Admissions for application procedures.

 Program Learning OutcomesStudents who successfully complete this program shall be able to: